na-na-hi/renget/archive/pmdg_questions.md

 ##Question ideas for /pmdg/

+>Are all Pokemon able to survive on plants like apples and berries?
+Or are some Pokemon truly carnivorous and require meat?
+>Ghosts can phase through solid matter, but when they do so, can they bring items or other Pokemon along with them?
+>If you had no sense of humor, would a Reviser Seed do nothing to you (since it normally makes you faint from laughter)?
 >How exactly do Gummis make you smarter?
 Do they physically rewire your neurons somehow?
 Do they put some sort of weird magic energy inside you that increases your intelligence?
 >In PMD games, Fire-types can walk on molten lava and take no damage.
 Do you think this means Fire-types are totally immune to heat, or is the ability to walk on lava just a game mechanic and not a real "in-universe" thing?
 >Why do Pokemon choose to sleep on piles of hay?
 Are their bodies hardy enough that they don't mind the discomfort?
 Is it a traditional/cultural sort of thing?